gillyv8/GBSanaly/Data/BIOL710_Dataset_Card.md

 **Bioinformatics:** Raw reads were obtained of the forward and reverse strand for each of the 5 sample points through illumina sequencing.
-The raw reads were assembled using SPAdes followed by binning with MetaBat2.
+The raw reads were de novo assembled separately using SPAdes (v.
+4.1.0) with
+parameters: -meta -k 21,33,55,77,99.
+The generated scaffolds.fasta file was used for binning with MetaBat2 (v.
+2.17).
+The metagenome-assembled genomes (MAGs) generated from MetaBat2 were checked for contamination and completeness to ensure genomes selected were of high quality as well as taxonomically classified with gtdbtk (v2.4.0).
+Thermoflexus was chosen because it was ubiquitously dispersed across all sample sites and had high completeness and low contamination.

+The reference MAG of Thermoflexus hugenholtzii was chosen as the representative genome based on its high completeness (91.64%) and low-contamination (1.36%).
-Using Anvio v8, gene annotations were performed based on the Clusters of Orthologous Groups (COG) database.
-Functional annotations were used to extract sequences matching genes of interest, including DNA polymerase III alpha, RNA polymerase subunit beta, and DNA gyrase subunit B, for downstream comparative and evolutionary analyses.
+Using Anvio v8, gene annotations were added to based on the Clusters of Orthologous Groups (COG) database.
+Functional annotations were used to extract sequences matching genes of interest, including RecA Recombinase (recA), RNA polymerase subunit beta (rpoB), and DNA gyrase subunit B (gyrB), for downstream comparative and evolutionary analyses.

+Single-nucleotide polymorphism (SNP) and single-codon variant (SCV) frequencies were calculated using Anvi’o’s variant detection pipeline.
+Aligned reads were mapped to the reference genome using Bowtie2, and variants were identified at each position across all samples.
+SNP frequencies reflect the proportion of reads supporting nucleotide-level variants, while SCV frequencies quantify codon-level variation within protein-coding genes.
+These frequencies were extracted per gene and used for statistical analysis of site- and time-dependent variation.

 ## Curation Rational: